Eleven-am/authorizer/README.md

     // ... other Prisma models
 } from '@prisma/client';

-// Extend the package's types to include your Prisma models declare module '@eleven-am/authorizer' {
+// Extend the package's types with your Prisma models declare module '@eleven-am/authorizer' {
     interface SubjectTypes {
         User: ModelUser;